THE NEW KIDS' FOOTBALL

 Funino, a form of play developed by Horst Wein, characterised by two-on-two or three-on-three games on four mini-goals, is a central component of the new child football reform.
 This form of play, which has already been implemented in some regional associations, allows for a significantly higher number of ball contacts and successful experiences for the children.
 Funino not only promotes individual technical development but also the tactical understanding of young players.

-Tournament Mode and Children's Festivals
+Tournament Mode and Funino Festivals

 Gradual Transition and Coaches' Role